TinyCircuits/Thumby-Website/docs/FAQ.md

     1. Plug Thumby into a computer
     2. Turn Thumby off
-    3. Turn Thumby on while holding the B button (left red button)
+    3. Turn Thumby on while holding the down D-Pad button (*Note: Earlier revisions of Thumby may require pressing one of the red action buttons instead of the down D-Pad button*)
     4. Wait for a file explorer to pop up or for the 'RPI-RP2' device to mount
     5.	<a href="https://github.com/TinyCircuits/TinyCircuits-Thumby-Code-Editor/raw/master/ThumbyFirmware.uf2" alt="tinycircuits thumby code editor repository">**Download the ThumbyFirmware.uf2 file**</a>
     6. Drag and drop the **ThumbyFirmware.uf2** file to the 'RPI-RP2' device (WARNING: this will delete all Thumby files)